 Instructions

-- In a blender, add the first four ingredients and let sit for 5-10 minutes for dates to soften.
+- In a blender, combine the sauce ingredients.
+Let them sit for 5-10 minutes for dates to soften.
 Then, blend until smooth.

-- Cut the stem of the Brussels sprouts and slice them in half.
-Place the in a large bowl and pour half of the juice mixture over top of them.
+- Cut the stem of the Brussels sprouts and slice them in half and then half again.
+Place them in a large bowl and pour half of the juice mixture over top of them.
 Toss to combine.

-- Slice the mini potatoes in half and toss in the olive oil and sea salt.
+- Slice the mini potatoes in half and toss in the avocado oil and sea salt.

-- Line a baking tray with tinfoil and place the potatoes and Brussels sprouts.
-Leave room in the middle for the chicken.
+- Line a baking tray with tinfoil and arrange the Brussels sprouts, potatoes, and chicken.

-- Bake in the oven for twenty minutes, flip and continue to cook for another 15 or until chicken is cooked through.
+- Bake in the oven for twenty minutes, stir everything around, and then continue baking until the chicken is cooked through.

-- Remove from oven and let sit for 3-5 minutes.
+- Remove from oven and let sit for 3-5 minutes before serving.

 Notes